huaqiangame/msgpack-haxe/README.md

 msgpack-haxe
 ============

-MessagePack (http://msgpack.org) serialization library for Haxe
+MessagePack (http://msgpack.org) serialization library for HaXe

 How to install:
 -------------